AnthonyFVKT/book-illustrator-srv/README.md

-# book-illustartor-service
+# book-illustartor-srv

-book illustartor service
+This is a gRPC service built with Go (Golang) that provides illustration of provided text using Midjourney API(https://www.goapi.ai/midjourney-api).